Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/testing-api-calls-in-insomnia.md

 ![Insomnia environments](https://cdn.hashnode.com/res/hashnode/image/upload/v1617522731294/dvx7DvQSC.png)

-Here you will find a Base environment that will have variables that will work for every single one.
+Here you will find a Base environment with variables that will work for every single one.
-But we'll go ahead and add two new ones: a Production and a local one will only use a `URL` for now.
+But we'll add two new ones: a Production and a local one, which will only use a `URL` for now.

 ![Adding environments in Insomnia](https://cdn.hashnode.com/res/hashnode/image/upload/v1617522860758/e5M17siLE.gif)